Maverix Studio

 Overview

 Ingest Brabys subscriber data from Informix file dumps into a PostgreSQL staging database as raw tables — exact mirrors of the Informix schema.
-AI agents (Claire, General & Scrub) access data through a read layer (PostgreSQL views) that handles phone reconstruction and code resolution at query time.
+General orchestrates the queue — pulling records from the DB and allocating them to Claire in batches.
+Claire calls each business to confirm or update data (phone, email, address, business name).
+Scrub validates Claire’s updates before write-back.
 Verified changes are written back to Carl in the same file-dump format for re-import into Informix production.

 13